 Bailey Hall, Greek Revival auditorium at Cornell University, Ithaca, United States

-The building was designed in 1912 by the architecture firm Green & Wicks in Greek Revival style.
-Recognition as a historic structure came when it was added to the National Register of Historic Places in 1984.
+The hall was designed in 1912 by the architecture firm Green & Wicks and named after Jared T. Bailey, a benefactor who provided the funds for its construction.
+It was added to the National Register of Historic Places in 1984, recognizing its architectural value.

 The community of curious travelers